vivo-archive/Tools/Connectors/CTSAFedSearch/ReadMe.txt

 the flow of information can be shown as :

-Old process:aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.xml --to call--> fs.php?(proper values) --to get--> search data --displayed--> aggregated search page.
+xml process:aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.xml --to call--> fs.php?(proper values) --to get--> search data --displayed--> aggregated search page.

-New process :aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.php?return=desc --to call-->??_fs.php?return=xml&querytext=TERM --to get-->search data --displayed-->
+php process :aggregatedsearch.php --calls-->fsearchsites.xml --to find--> ??_fs.php?return=desc --to call-->??_fs.php?return=xml&querytext=TERM --to get-->search data --displayed--> aggregated search page.

 The other network sites will bet told where to find the ??_fs.php which gives the description to call ??_fs.php to get the xml of the search results.